a-hel/screen_meshine/docs/tutorial.rst

 Quickstart
 ----------

 In the terminal, navigate to the location of the tool.
-Then, change to the *src* folder.
+Then, change to the ``/src`` folder.

 >>> cd src